-2. Data sources
+2 Data Sources

 The evidence considered in this paper refers to quantitative datasets made up of the individual transaction prices that are compiled by national statistical offices to compute CPIs and PPIs and qualitative one-off surveys on pricing behaviour, mostly carried out by central banks.
-These quantitative datasets have the clear advantage that they are representative of consumer expenditure and industrial production, in contrast with earlier evidence that had a narrow focus, in terms of products, types of outlets and cities considered.
+These quantitative datasets, which reflect actual price behaviour, have the clear advantage that they are representative2 of consumer expenditure and industrial production, in contrast with earlier evidence3 that had a narrow focus, in terms of products, types of outlets and cities considered.
 Moreover, datasets contain a huge number of monthly price quotes, which may add up to several millions, and extend for several years.